Larkin Kerwin Library

 The Larkin Kerwin Library is a bridge to the world of information and a partner in research.
-It provides access to a collection of scientific, technical and general documents as well as access to a great variety of electronic sources of information.
-The Library is strategically placed to provide expertise for the retrieval, acquisition, organization and dissemination of information within the Canadian Space Agency.
+It provides access to a collection of scientific, technical, and general documents as well as access to a great variety of electronic sources of information about the space sector and all topics related to the CSA.
+The library provides expertise for the retrieval, daily monitoring, acquisition, organization, and dissemination of information within the CSA.

-The library provides information on scientific, technical, strategic, business or news-related queries.
+The library provides information on scientific, technical, strategic, business, and news-related queries.

 Library services are available to all patrons regardless of their expertise.
-Let us provide you with answers to your research needs.
+Please feel free to contact us with your questions.